GryllsAddons/ShaguTweaks-mods/README.md

 *Items looted over 1 minute ago will be shown at 50% transparency.*
 *Items looted over 10 minutes ago will be shown at 25% transparency.*

+- **Loot Quality**
+*Sets the loot frame color to the highest item quality.*

 - **Max Graphics**
-*Tunes the game's graphics to the max!*
+*Tunes the game's graphics to the max!
+Note that this will permanently add settings to the Config.wtf file.*

 - **Max Smoothness**
-*Optimise the game engine for smoother gameplay.*
+*Optimise the game engine for smoother gameplay.
+Note that this will permanently add settings to the Config.wtf file.*

 - **MiniMap Framerate & Latency**
 *Adds a small framerate & latency display to the mini map.*